 Getting There

-From Packwood follow US 12 to Forest Service Road No. 1260 (Snyder Road), continue six miles on the paved road to trailhead/parking.
+From Packwood, follow US 12 to Forest Service Road No. 1260 (Snyder Road), and continue six miles on the paved road to trailhead/parking.
 You can also get to Packwood from Skate Creek Road or Highway 123 from Cayuse Pass.
 A Northwest Forest Pass is required.

 Additional Information